-This week, after 70 years of being a titan of toy retail, Toys “R” Us announced it would be closing up shop for good.
+On January 29, 2021, after 70 years of being a titan of toy retail, Toys “R” Us closed up shop for good.

 The announcement follows its filing for bankruptcy six months ago.
 The chain had struggled to pay down its $5 billion debt following a leveraged buyout in 2005.
 This was the first nail in its coffin.
 But clearly, the retailer was facing a fatal double whammy.